Frext/Frext/README.md

 <h2 align="left">About Me</h2>

 Hi, my name is Furkan!\
-I started programming with C in 2020, now proficient in C#, Python, and diving into Unity.
+I started programming with C in 2020, now proficient in C#, Python, and diving into Unity.\
-Currently, specializing in gameplay programming to make fun and engaging games.
+I'm currently specializing in gameplay programming to make fun and engaging games.

 🖌️ I like drawing and cooking.